 BHI Brain Health Scholar Description

-This volunteer position is open to high school (16 years or older) student leaders who participate in a youth program, attend a school or a school within a school district that are collaborating with the Brain Health Initiative.
+This competitive program is open to high school (16 years or older) student leaders who participate in a youth program, attend a school or a school within a school district (others by special consideration) that are collaborating with the Brain Health Initiative.
 An authorized representative of a district/school/youth program will nominate identified student leader(s).
 The qualified candidate(s) should have interest in science, medicine and/or health and well-being.
-The position is anticipated to require about 20 hours of work throughout the fall of 2020.
+The position is anticipated to require about 20 hours of work spring and summer 2021.
 Brain Health Scholars have the right to refuse the nomination and may withdraw from participation at any time during the project.

 The Scholar will work with the Brain Health Initiative in its effort to promote and protect brain health, fight brain illness, and improve performance for all ages throughout the Suncoast region.
 Specifically, the Scholar will help carry out the research agenda for the BHI Community Brain Health Prioritization Survey in the cities of Sarasota and Bradenton, Florida to better understand the brain health and well-being concerns, values, and attitudes of both youth and adults from the Sarasota/Lakewood Ranch/Bradenton area.
 This will be accomplished through a survey of issues in each community that leaders and citizens find to be important.
 Brain Health Scholars will receive a certificate of participation documenting their service hours contributing to this unique opportunity to assist on a community-wide research study conducted by the Brain Health Initiative and Massachusetts General Hospital, a Harvard Medical School Teaching Hospital.

 The Brain Health Scholar will work remotely, so must have reliable access to the internet.
 Their duties include, but are not limited to, the following:

 - Attend webinars, labs, and presentations on the science of brain health and research methods.